 How to store

 Store parsnips in an open container in the crisper drawer, and they will last about 3 weeks.
-If the tops were on the parsnips, cut them off, as they will draw moisture out from the root.
+If the tops were on the parsnips, cut them off, as they will draw moisture out from the root and make them go soft fast.

 Meal prep: you can cut parsnips and store them in an airtight container in the fridge for 3-4 days without a loss of quality.